4/29/2025

 Chief Financial Officer

-I was gonna say, they're much, much more in line.
-Obviously, the capital on the Shell contracts, we've spoken about that, but think about kind of the contract prep expenses as very much in line.
-Okay,
+I was going to say they're much, much more in line.
+Obviously, the capital on the shelf contracts, we've spoken about that.
+But think about kind of the contract prep expenses is very much in line, Eddie.
+Okay.

 speaker